 Discover the various techniques that have been used to create these different works of art since 1796.
-Whether they are for making modern or traditional works, the same techniques and craftsmanship is still preserved today.
-Moreover, in the workshops the production teams still use the same methods of engraving, printing and colouring stencils.
+Whether they are for making modern or traditional works, the same techniques and craftsmanship are still used today.
+Moreover, in the workshops, the production teams still use the same methods of engraving and printing and the same colouring stencils.

 - Traditional techniques of graphic arts are used to produce series using print techniques on wood, stone or metal materials.
 They allow their motif to be transcribed on paper, which can then be coloured with stencils in several colours.